Bernieta/Bernieta/README.md

 # Hi :wave:, I'm Juan Camilo

-A passionate backend developer from Colombia. with a taste for problem solving, learning, algorithms and coffee :coffee: .
+A passionate backend developer from Colombia :colombia: . with a taste for problem solving, learning, algorithms and coffee :coffee: .

 ## Contact me
 * [LinkedIn](https://www.linkedin.com/in/juan-camilo-arrieta-bernal-b05766165/?originalSubdomain=co)